DataDog/documentation/content/en/llm_observability/cluster_map/_index.md

 You can identify drifts in your LLM applications by visualizing trace data in clusters on the [Clusters page][1].
 Select an application configured with LLM Observability to view cluster information.

-The Cluster Map allows you to view input or output, with each type grouped by [topic][2].
+Cluster Maps display inputs or outputs, grouped by [topic][2].
 Inputs and outputs are clustered separately.
 Topics are determined by clustering the selected input or output into text embeddings in high dimensions, then projecting them into a 2D space.

 {{< img src="llm_observability/cluster_map/scatter.png" alt="The scatter plot displays clusters of traces with color-coded topics and includes a panel listing clusters, trace counts, and failure rates." style="width:100%;" >}}